jsm28/matholymp-py/docs/online-registration.rst

   collecting information about consent for certain uses of personal data should be removed.

+* :file:`extensions/email-template-self-reg` (a similar template for
+  emails sent automatically to participants registered using the bulk registration mechanism, if a contact email address is specified when doing so).

 * :file:`html/page.html` (you may wish to make this file match the overall page style used for the static site, although this is not required; at least, the stylesheet and shortcut icon URLs will need